faucetsdn/daq/subset/security/readme.md

  - skip -> If no connection to the device can be established.

 ## test_password
+The password test runs a dictionary brute force on protocols HTTP, HTTPS, SSH and Telnet (with default ports) to check if the device has changed login credentials from defaults to a more secure combination.

 ### Testing Procedure:
-1. Use Nmap to check if a specific port is open, and whether the target host is down.
+1. Use Nmap tool to check if needed port is open, and whether the target host is down.
 2. If target port is open, and target host is not down, then start the brute force.
-3. Run the brute force command for hydra, and collect its output.
+3. Run the brute force command for ncrack/medusa as appropriate, and collect the output.
-4. Depending on the messages seen on the output, the test will return a specific result case.
+4. Depending on the messages read on the command output, the test will return a specific result case.
- - PASS: Test was able to run the brute force but not guess the username/password pairs.
+ - PASS: Test was able to run the brute force but not find the username/password(s).
- - FAIL: Test was able to run the brute force and guess the username/password pairs.
+ - FAIL: Test was able to run the brute force and find the username/password(s).
  - SKIP: Test was not able to run a brute force successfully due to a variety of issues.
 In this case:
    - Target host is down.
    - Target protocol is down.
-   - Hydra runs into a runtime error, which could be due to multiple reasons e.g. connection issues, threads unresponsive etc...
+   - HTTP server does not have authentication.
+   - Brute force tool related issues such as disconnect, missing parameters etc.